Indecis1ve/CMS-Mamba/README.md

 ## 📄 License

-MIT License
+This project is released under the MIT License.

 ---

 ## 🙏 Acknowledgements

+This work was supported by the Engineering Research Center of Hubei Province for Clothing Information Program and the Hubei Key Laboratory of Digital Textile Equipment Program.

-This work builds upon Mamba, TF-Mamba, and the multimodal affective computing community.
-Supported by relevant Hubei Province programs.
+We thank the creators of CMU-MOSI, CMU-MOSEI, CH-SIMS, Mamba, TF-Mamba, and the open-source multimodal learning community.